-Evan Hill focuses his practice on complex corporate and financial restructurings, advising companies, sponsors, hedge funds, banks, investors and acquirers in all aspects of out-of-court restructurings and exchange offers, Chapter 11 reorganizations, and distressed mergers and acquisitions.
 Mr. Hill’s restructuring experience spans a wide variety of industries, including health care, energy, financial services, shipping and media.
-He also has experience representing corporate clients, private equity funds and investment banks in connection with public and private mergers, acquisitions and equity investments.
+He also has experience representing corporate clients, private equity sponsors and investment banks in connection with public and private mergers and acquisitions, recapitalizations and equity investments, including PIPE investments in de-SPAC transactions.

 - Stearns Lending in its Chapter 11 restructuring involving approximately $1.3 billion of debt;